 Weather is the specific condition of the atmosphere at a particular place and time.
 It is measured in terms of such things as wind, temperature, humidity, atmospheric pressure, cloudiness, and precipitation.
 In most places, weather can change from hour-to-hour, day-to-day, and season-to-season.
 Climate is the average of weather over time and space.
 Climate is what you expect (e.g. cold winters) and 'weather' is what you get (e.g. a blizzard).

-Waste electrical and electronic equipment will be subject to a future EU Directive, in order to reduce the quantity of such waste and to improve the environmental performance of the economic operators involved in the treatment of such waste.
-Link
+Waste electrical and electronic equipment are subject to Directive 2012/19/EU , in order to reduce the quantity of such waste and to improve the environmental performance of the economic operators involved in the treatment of such waste.
+More details